ventolab/CellphoneDB/docs/RESULTS-DOCUMENTATION.md

 NOTE that your gene/protein ids must be **HUMAN**.
 If you are working with another species such as mouse, we recommend you to convert the gene ids to their corresponding HUMAN orthologues.

-NOTE that by default, CellphoneDB will assume that you are using ensembl gene ids (`--counts-data` ensembl as default).
-If you are using gene symbols, please indicate it by adding this in your run `--counts-data hgnc_symbol`.
+NOTE that by default, CellphoneDB will assume that you are using ensembl gene ids (`counts-data` ensembl as default).
+If you are using gene symbols, please indicate it by adding this in your run `counts-data = 'hgnc_symbol'`.

 ## DEGs file